 The ocean is the closest thing to my heart, and as we walked down the erratic shoreline, I couldn’t help but question what is streaming trough Ericeiras mind?
 Does she notice lacy ripples, velvety sand and every shade of blue before us?
 Is she curious about treasures hiding in depths of the uncharted aquatic world?

 Located in southwest Ireland on the shores of Lough Leane and surrounded by beautiful valleys and mountainous landscape, Killarney is a place like no other.
-The town itself, with candy coloured buildings lining little streets, is small enough to explore on foot.
+The town itself, with candy-coloured buildings lining little streets, is small enough to explore on foot.

-In Killarney, you’ll find perfectly poured pints of Guinness, authentic Aran sweaters, traditional lamb stew served with soda bread on the side, traditional music and jaunting cars.
+In Killarney, you’ll find perfectly poured pints of Guinness, authentic Aran sweaters, traditional lamb stew served with soda bread on the side, fantastic music and jaunting cars.
 There is so much to see and do that you could easily spend your whole Irish holiday in Killarney and surrounding areas.